SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 ### packages & package managers

+Package management is managing packages, i.e. handles installing, uninstalling, updating...
-A package manager is a program that manages packages, i.e. handles installing, uninstalling, updating...
+A package manager is a program that does package management.
 A package manager typically can manage packages from many different developers.
 A package is a file in a package format.
 A package format usually is made up of an archive (format) of some kind and some metadata.